SenseNet/sensenet/docs/sensenet-components.md

 <a name="Workflow"></a>
 ## Workflow
 Integrating **Windows Workflow Foundation (WWF 4.5)** into sensenet ECM provides many possibilities for creating content-driven workflows.
 The [Workflow component](https://github.com/SenseNet/sn-workflow) adds a robust and customizable workflow engine to sensenet ECM.

+<a name="Notification"></a>
+## Notification
+[Email notification component](https://github.com/SenseNet/sn-notification) for the sensenet ECM platform.
+Lets users subscribe to content changes and receive emails either almost immediately or in an aggregated way periodically about changes in the repository.